 12.1 If any term of this Agreement or the application of any term of this Agreement should be held by a court of competent jurisdiction to be invalid, void or unenforceable, all provisions, covenants and conditions of this Agreement, and all of their applications, not held invalid, void or unenforceable, shall continue in full force and effect and shall not be affected, impaired or invalidated in any way.

-12.2 Notwithstanding Subsection 12.1 of this Agreement, if Section 1, 3, or 4 of this Agreement (or any subsections thereof) is found to be invalid, void, or unenforceable, either partially or wholly, by a court of competent jurisdiction, then Subsection 5.1 of this Agreement, and any release purportedly arising therefrom, is void and unenforceable, ab initio, in its entirety.
+12.2 Notwithstanding Subsection 12.1 of this Agreement, if Section 1, 3, or 4 of this Agreement (or any subsections thereof) is found to be invalid, void, or unenforceable, either partially or wholly, by a court of competent jurisdiction, then Subsection 5.1 of this Agreement, and any release purportedly arising therefrom, is void and unenforceable, ab initio, in its entirety as between the City and the Milam Parties and Lender Parties.
+This section shall not affect the validity of the releases between the City and the Consultant Parties nor the City's obligation to dismiss the Consultant Parties, with prejudice, both of which become effective upon execution of this Agreement.

 SECTION